alexdjetic/control_center/README.md

 - go to the official page: [python install for gentoo](https://wiki.gentoo.org/wiki/Python)

 ## launch
-> make sure that your terminal is support by ncurses to launch, note that `sudo` is only required for docker, if you use it if your not using, delete every sudo from script in `data.py`
+> make sure that your terminal is support by ncurses, xterm is supported that why i use it to launch, note that `sudo` is only required for docker, if you use it if your not using, delete every sudo from script in `data.py`